 - Replace the fuse that has a broken metal strip with a new fuse of the same rating - typically 15 amperes.

-- If you have circuit breakers instead, switch the one that's "off" to "on."
+- You have circuit breakers instead, switch the one that's "off" to "on."

 - Restore power.

 Never use anything other than a fuse to replace a fuse - you could cause a fire.
 If fuses blow or circuit breakers trip often, contact a qualified repairman.

 - Electricity always seeks the easiest path to the ground.
 It tries to find a conductor, such as metal, wet wood, water - or your body!

 - Your body is 70% water.
 So if you touch an energized bare wire or faulty appliance while you are grounded, electricity will instantly pass through you to the ground, causing a harmful - or fatal - shock.

 The amount of electricity used by one 7.5-watt Christmas tree bulb can kill you if it passes through your chest.
 Avoid shock by learning how electricity travels - and how to stay out of its path.